-The movement represents the increase in present value of the contingent amount payable by PHINMA Corporation to non-controlling shareholders of PHINMA Education.
+The account represents the present value of the contingent amount payable by PHINMA if the non-controlling shareholders of PHINMA Education exercise their put option on PHINMA Education shares.
+The increase in the account is the accretion of the present value of the liability during the year.